-For Jaci Randel, the vision of a healthier environment where children can play and thrive has always been at the heart of her work.
-This passion led her to establish the Bexar Branches Alliance in 2021, a nonprofit dedicated to enhancing San Antonio’s urban forests.
+For Jaci Randel, the vision of a healthier environment where everyone can thrive has always been at the heart of her work.
+This passion led her to help establish Bexar Branches Alliance in 2021, a nonprofit dedicated to enhancing San Antonio’s urban forests.
 Jaci’s journey to founding this organization is a testament to her lifelong commitment to making the world a better place, a drive that has been with her since her early days as a Starbucks store manager.

 Originally from Northern California, Jaci spent 25 years working for Starbucks, a role that took her across the country.
 Her career saw her immersed in coffee education in cities like New York and Seattle, eventually bringing her to San Antonio.
 Her move to the Alamo City was initially motivated by a desire to support a friend in Beaumont, Texas, whose husband was serving as a civilian contractor in Iraq.

 In San Antonio, Jaci met her husband Michael at an after-party, sparking a journey that would see them both deeply involved in nonprofit work.
-Michael, a forester, served as a city forester in both San Antonio and Norfolk, Virginia, which connected the couple to Norfolk’s environmental efforts.
-While working as the City Forestry director in San Antonio, Michael led an initiative to plant 10,000 trees.
+Michael, an arborist, served as the City Forester in both San Antonio and Norfolk, Virginia, which connected the couple to Norfolk’s environmental efforts.
+While working as the City Forester in San Antonio, Michael led an initiative to plant 10,000 trees.

 While in Norfolk, Jaci and Michael became involved with a nonprofit focused on tree planting and environmental restoration.
 The organization, initially a small volunteer group, grew significantly under new leadership.
-Jaci recalls projects like the Living Legacy Groves, dune restoration along Chesapeake Bay, and invasive species removal, which laid the foundation for her future work in San Antonio.
+Jaci recalls tree planting projects leveraging the City of Norfolk’s Living Legacy Grove Program, which included dune restoration planting along the Chesapeake Bay, tree canopy expansion at two local elementary schools, and removal of invasive, non-native plant materials for ecological restoration along the Elizabeth River.
+This laid the foundation for her future work in San Antonio.

-“As a Board member of Friends of Norfolk’s Environment, we leveraged his experience to capitalize on an existed program called “Living Legacy Groves”, a program by the Norfolk Tree Commission,” Jaci explains.
+“As a Board member of Friends of Norfolk’s Environment, we leveraged Michael’s experience to capitalize on an existing program called “Living Legacy Groves”, a tree planting program run by the Norfolk Tree Commission,” Jaci explains.
 “We were able to get grant funding to plant the 4 Living Legacy Groves before I moved back to San Antonio.”

 One of the most anticipated events is Trees and Torque, a community car show hopefully scheduled soon.
 The event will highlight the importance of air quality in San Antonio and promote trees as “shade mechanics,” crucial for mitigating heat and pollution in urban areas.
 See the event list here.